-We are developing CRB-601, a potent and selective anti- $\alpha\nu\beta8$ integrin monoclonal antibody for the treatment of solid tumors.
-We in-licensed the intellectual property for CRB-601 from Dr. Stephen Nishimura's laboratory at the University of California, San Francisco.

-CRB-601 is an anti- $\alpha\nu\beta8$ monoclonal antibody that blocks the activation of latent TGF β present on cancer cells in the tumor microenvironment.
+We are developing CRB-601, a potent and selective anti-ανβ8 integrin monoclonal antibody for the treatment of solid tumors.
+CRB-601 is an anti-ανβ8 monoclonal antibody that blocks the activation of latent TGFβ present on cancer cells in the tumor microenvironment.
 In pre-clinical models, CRB-601 demonstrates enhanced anti-tumor activity when combined with an anti-PD-1 checkpoint inhibitor compared to either single agent on their own.
-Pre-clinical data suggests that blockade of latent TGF β production by CRB-601 can lead to changes in immune cell infiltration in the tumor microenvironment, potentially enhancing the benefit of PD-1 blockade.
+Pre-clinical data suggests that blockade of latent TGFβ production by CRB-601 can lead to changes in immune cell infiltration in the tumor microenvironment, potentially enhancing the benefit of PD-1 blockade.
 CRB-601 is being developed as a potential treatment for patients with solid tumors in combination with existing therapies, including checkpoint inhibitors.
-On January 9, 2024, we announced that the FDA cleared the IND for CRB-601 and we expect to enroll the first patient in a Phase 1 study in the summer of 2024.
+The first patient in a Phase 1 dose escalation study was enrolled in December 2024 under an open IND and regulatory approval for the study was received in the U.K. in January 2025.

 TGF β is a multifunctional cytokine involved in many cellular processes including cell growth and differentiation, immune response, wound healing and tissue repair.
 In cancer, TGF β mediates immune evasion and plays a key role in promoting cancer cell growth and metastasis via its immunosuppressive effects in the tumor microenvironment.
-When overexpressed in the tumor milieu, TGF β is linked to poor clinical outcomes (Figure 7).
+When overexpressed in the tumor milieu, TGF β is linked to poor clinical outcomes (Figure 9).
 Similarly, the $\alpha\nu\beta\delta$ integrin appears to be the only TGF β activating integrin expressed on regulatory T-cells, highlighting the key contribution of this integrin to immunosuppression.
 Tumor cells can also evade host immunity by activating TGF β via integrin $\alpha\nu\beta\delta$.